NeonGraal/graphql-plus/graphql-plus/Schema.md

 Where duplicate definitions are permitted, some item lists can be merged and de-duplicated.

 Merging two (or more) lists will be done by some matching criteria.
+List components of any matching items will be merged and de-duplicated.
-Other (ie, not part of the matching criteria) required components of any matching items must be the same.
+Other (ie, not lists or part of the matching criteria) required components of any matching items must be the same.
 Optional components, if present, must be the same.
 If only present on one item before merging, optional components will be retained on the merged item.